benstraw/benstrawbridge.com/content/posts/pines-image-gallery-with-hugo.md

 ### Adding it to a template

-Finally, I called saved it as `page_gallery.html` in the partials direcotry, and added it to my template by detecting a param that triggers it.
+Finally, I saved it as `page_gallery.html` in the partials direcotry, and added it to my template by detecting a param that triggers it.

 ```hugo
 {{ if .Param "photoGalleryTitle" }}